 Commercial derivative works featuring named characters from Galebound are not permitted, although characters may be referenced.
 If you intend to sell the work you’ve created, you can refer to my characters, but not pilot them.
 Exceptions will be detailed where necessary (such as in the case of [Spoilers Redacted]).
 Non-commercial works may feature named characters from Galebound, but you must credit the creator.
 If you would like to share your work with me, send it to [email protected]!

-Fanworks using the Obligation System are welcome.
-You can even create your own commercial or non-commercial works using the Obligation system detailed in this document.
-Ideas cannot be copyrighted.
-This document, as a written and published work, is copyrighted under a Creative Commons license, meaning you can share and build upon this document as long as you credit this document as a source.
+The license on this document pertains to this document alone.
+As a written and published work, this document is copyrighted under a Creative Commons license, meaning you can share and build upon this document as long as you credit this document as a source.
 Galebound, its sequels, and side stories are still copyrighted and I, the author, reserve all rights to those works.

 The Obligation is the magic system of the world of Dusk, the setting of the fantasy/drama novel and webcomic Galebound.
 The magic system is an integral piece of the plot of Galebound, as conflicts the system creates are the primary cause of strife for its major characters.
 However, the magic system does not need the plot nor the characters of Galebound to function and can be used in creating other stories—which was first proven with Hok’s comic series "The Adventures of Rock Magician", and later with Jo Michelle’s novella Voiceless, both of which used the magic system to spin an entirely original story.
 This document is meant to serve as a comprehensive guide to the magic system so you may use it for your own story.